Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Introduction

 Each environment is a unique context for interpreting natural language requests from users. \textit{Grounding}, \ie, linking of (natural language) concepts to contexts~\cite{chandu-etal-2021-grounding}, therefore becomes the fundamental problem.
-More precisely, we need to produce a \textit{plan} that can be executed in an environment to achieve the desired effects of the corresponding language request.
-When a plan is described in a formal language (\eg, SQL for relational databases~\cite{yu-etal-2018-spider} or APIs for web services~\cite{su2017building,andreas-etal-2020-task}), it is also called a \textit{program}.
+More precisely, we need to produce a \textit{plan} (also called a \textit{program} when described using a programming language) that can be executed in an environment to achieve the desired effects of the corresponding language request.
 The unique challenge of such \textit{grounded language understanding} problems stems from 1) the vast heterogeneity of environments and their planning languages (\eg, SQL, GraphQL/REST APIs, $\lambda$-calculus, and robot planning languages), and 2) the vast, oftentimes infinite, number of possible instantiations (or states) of each environment.
 Some environments can also be dynamic (\eg, a database that is constantly updated or a physical environment with moving objects).